antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 # Specification format

 {{project}} requires a JSON specification that defines the working environment.
-It specifies all nodes, properties, available connections and any metadata for the editor.
+It specifies all nodes, properties, available connections, and metadata for the editor.
-It can be either passed by a file or fetched from an [external application](external-app-communication).
+It can be either provided from a file or fetched from an [external application](external-app-communication).

-To be able to load any dataflow a specification defining nodes in this dataflow needs to be loaded in the frontend.
+Such a specification defining the nodes needs to be loaded through the front end in order for you to be able to load any dataflow.

 ## Format description

-The specification has to be a JSON file.
+The specification needs to be provided in a JSON file.
 There are two main attributes.

-* `metadata` - object of type [Metadata](#metadata) that specifies editor styling and metadata.
+* `metadata` - object of type [Metadata](#metadata) that specifies editor styling and metadata
-* `nodes` - array that specifies valid nodes.
-  Every element is of type [Node](#node).
+* `nodes` - array that specifies valid nodes, where every element is of type [Node](#node).

 ### Metadata

-This object specifies additional editor options

-Contains following optional properties:
+This object specifies additional editor options and contains the following optional properties:

-* `interfaces`  - dictionary which defines styling of interfaces the nodes.
+* `interfaces`  - dictionary which defines interface styling in the nodes.
   Colors can be specified by a hexadecimal value or by name.
 * `allowLoopbacks` - boolean value that determines whether connections with endpoints at the same node are allowed.
   Default value is `false`.
-* `readonly` - boolean value determining whether the editor is in readonly mode.
+* `readonly` - boolean value determining whether the editor is in read-only mode.
-  In readonly mode the user cannot create or remove nodes and connections.
+  In read-only mode, the user cannot create or remove nodes and connections.
-  The nodes are locked and cannot be moved.
-  Modification of any properties is disabled.
+  Modification of any properties is also disabled.
   The user is only allowed to load existing dataflows.
   Default value is `false`.
-* `twoColumn` - boolean value determining layout of the nodes.
+* `twoColumn` - boolean value determining the layout of the nodes.
-  If set to true then input and output sockets are rendered on top of the node and properties are rendered below.
+  If set to `true`, then input and output sockets are both rendered in the top part of the node and properties are displayed below.
   Default value is `false`.
-* `connectionStyle` - string value that determines the style of connection.
+* `connectionStyle` - string value that determines the connection style.
   Can choose one out of the two options: `curved` or `orthogonal`.
   Default value is `curved`
 * `hideHud` - boolean value determining whether UI elements should be hidden.
 Components affected by this flag are: popup notifications, navigation bar and terminal window.